tastanlab/Kinship-Privacy/README.md

 ```shell
 Rscript hide_snps.r 1
 ```
 which outputs _phi.txt_ , _size_constraints.txt_ ,  _kin_constraints.txt_.
+These txt files will be read as inputs in Matlab.
+Be sure that all files are in the same folder.
-_optimal_phi.m_ solves the optimization model with non-linear constraints.
+Now run _optimal_phi.m_ Matlab code to solve the optimization model with non-linear constraints.
 Here, the objective function is phi and the aim is to find the minimum kinship value that protects privacy of a family by satisfying outlier constraints.
-After running this code, _hide_snps.r_ can be run as choice = 2.
+After finding optimal phi, run _hide_snps.r_ as _choice_ = 2.

 ### If choice = 2:
 Solve the original problem by replacing optimal phi value found in the previous step.
 (This is linear integer programming problem).